Gul31/aws-bootcamp-cruddur-2023/journal/week0.md

 - [aws cloudwatch put-metric-alarm](https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/put-metric-alarm.html)
 - [Create an Alarm via AWS CLI](https://aws.amazon.com/premiumsupport/knowledge-center/cloudwatch-estimatedcharges-alarm/)
-- We need to update the configuration json script with the TopicARN we generated earlier
+- We will update the configuration json script with the TopicARN we generated earlier
 - We are just a json file because --metrics is is required for expressions and so its easier to us a JSON file.

 ```sh